daveparkster/signup-form/README.md

  ### Tech Stack
  ```
  HTML
- Vanilla CSS
+ CSS
  ```
  ### Key Learnings
  ```
- 1. Exposure to different CSS properties and functions
+ 1) Exposure to different CSS properties and functions
     as well as different HTML elements.

- 2. Importance of being vigiliant of CSS Precedence
+ 2) Importance of being vigiliant of CSS Precedence
     rules.

- 3. Exposure to different use cases of FlexBox.
+ 3. Exposure to different use cases of Flexbox.
  ```
  ### Future Development
  ```
- 1. Change colors within the form's inputs.
+ 1) Change colors within the form's inputs.

- 2. Prevent the form's input from collapsing
+ 2) Prevent the form's input from collapsing
     when the user shrinks the screen.

- 3. Recreate the signup form using Bootstrap
+ 3) Recreate the signup form using Bootstrap
     or Tailwind.

- 4. Add padding inside form's input.
+ 4) Add padding inside form's input.
  ```